ev3dev/ev3dev.github.io/docs/tutorials/controlling-wedo2-motor.md

 ## Python example

 To use pyhton with the WeDO 2.0 we need a BLE library.
-Unfortunately BLE support in python is still quite imature but at least pybluez offers an extension for BLE:
+Unfortunately BLE support in python is still quite imature but there is at least one library that works in ev3dev - [link](https://bitbucket.org/OscarAcena/pygattlib) gattlib

-    pip install pybluez
-    pip install pybluez[ble]

-This didn't work in my EV3 but since the ble extension is in fact gattlib I went for
-it:

     sudo apt-get install pkg-config libboost-python-dev libboost-thread-dev \
      libbluetooth-dev libglib2.0-dev python-dev

     pip install gattlib

+This library is also used as an extension for a more known library, [link](https://pypi.python.org/pypi/PyBluez) pybluez so if you want a library for both bluetooth "Classic" and BLE this would be better:

+    pip install pybluez
+    pip install pybluez[ble]

+Unfortunately I couldn't make it work in my ev3dev system.

-Please note that it takes A LOT of memory and around 2 hours time to install gattlib.
+Please note that it takes **a lot** of memory and around 2 hours to install gattlib.
-After some failures ("virtual memory exhausted: Cannot allocate memory") I finally succeeded extending my ev3dev swapfile to 1024 MB.
+After some failures ("virtual memory exhausted: Cannot allocate memory") I finally succeeded extending my ev3dev swapfile to 1024 MB (please first check if you have enough free space in your SD card):

+    sudo nano /etc/dphys-swapfile
+    ...
+    CONF_SWAPSIZE=1024
+    ...

+and restarting the swapfile service after:

+    /etc/init.d/dphys-swapfile stop
+    /etc/init.d/dphys-swapfile start

+It will take longer to start because the service needs to allocate all that space first.
+You can then check the size of your swapfile with "top".

 This short python script makes the motor spin 2 second in each direction then stop:

+{% highlight python %}
 #!/usr/bin/python
-    from gattlib import GATTRequester
-    from time import sleep
+from gattlib import GATTRequester from time import sleep

 req = GATTRequester("A0:E6:F8:1E:58:57",True,"hci0")
 req.write_by_handle(0x3d, "\x01\x01\x01\x64")
 sleep(2)
 req.write_by_handle(0x3d, "\x01\x01\x01\x9C")
 sleep(2)
 req.write_by_handle(0x3d, "\x01\x01\x01\x00")
+{% endhighlight %}

 ## A more practical example